mtstnt/ioc-go-experiment/readme.md

 Cons:
 - Cold start overhead due to reflection (not benchmarked yet)
 - Might not work with high amount of dependencies that needs to be build, because this uses recursion.

+To add:
+- Multiple types of dependency provision: lazy (construct for each injection), singleton (construct once, use the instance for all), etc.